 rootand either no password or, in some cases, a password of

 That’s it!
 You are now logged into Linux running on the Icicle Kit.

 Icicle Kit is an evolution of HiFive Unleashed by SiFive and the accompanying HiFive Unleashed Expansion Board by Microchip.
 We worked closely with SiFive to integrate their RISC-V cores into PolarFire SoC and consolidate everything onto a single board.

 HiFive Unleashed (right) and HiFive Unleashed Expansion Board (left)

-Icicle Kit underwent several prototype iterations and is now in production.
+Icicle Kit underwent several prototype iterations before arriving at the final design.